-The Course Directors, Professors Imre Bangha and Matthew McCartney have overall responsibility for monitoring and reporting on student progress.
-GSR reporting (explained in more detail on p.
-71) is a vital tool for doing so and we therefore encourage you to complete your termly reports, as your supervisors will also be doing, in order to achieve the best levels of support from the academic staff during your studies.
+The Course Director, Professor Imre Bangha, has overall responsibility for monitoring and reporting on student progress.
+GSR reporting (explained in more detail on pp. 74-75 below) is a vital tool for doing so and we therefore encourage you to complete your termly reports, as your supervisors will also be doing, in order to achieve the best levels of support from the academic staff during your studies.